History of the Southern Stars Symphonic Brass

-The name Southern Stars Symphonic Brass was selected for the following reasons: 1) the band is drawn from Eastern & Western Tennessee from the top brass and percussion musicians………..therefore, they are “Southern Stars”.
-2) the band plays music from a wide variety of styles and genres, often doing orchestral transcriptions.
-They pride themselves in being able to play with sensitivity and dynamics that audiences expect from a symphony orchestra……….therefore the use of “Symphonic” in the name.
-3) And lastly, the ensemble is 30 musicians strong……….27 brass and 3 percussionist musicians.
-Since the group is predominately brass…….thus the name “Brass”.
+The name Southern Stars Symphonic Brass was selected for the following reasons: 1) The Band is drawn from Eastern & Middle Tennessee from the area’s top brass and percussion musicians…therefore, they are “Southern Stars”; 2) The Band plays music representative of a wide variety of styles and genres…often doing orchestral transcriptions.
+They pride themselves in being able to play with sensitivity and dynamics that audiences expect from a symphony orchestra…therefore the use of “Symphonic” in the name; and 3) Lastly, the ensemble is 30 musicians strong…27 brass and 3 percussionist musicians.
+Since the group is predominately brass instrumentalists, the final part of the name… “Brass”.

-Since their inaugural concert in April 2008, the band has given 26 concerts in their 6 years of existence.
-They perform a 3 concert series in Crossville (their geographic home and rehearsal location).
+Since their inaugural concert in April 2008, the band has given over 45 concerts in their 11 years of existence.
+They perform a 3 concert series in Crossville (their geographic home and rehearsal location) as well as other concerts throughout the area.
 In recognition of their growing reputation, the Southern Stars performed for an estimated audience of 3500 at the Great American Brass Band Festival on June 12, 2010 in Danville, Kentucky.
-This was the 21st anniversary for the GABBF and is a very prestigious event which shows that the band is on target for achieving their goal of being recognized as a top brass band in North America.
+This was the 21st anniversary for the GABBF and is a very prestigious event which shows that the Band is on target for achieving their goal of being recognized as a top brass band in North America after being invited back to the Festival for a 3 concert performance in 2018.